 Plus special guest Antonia Bennett

-Nederlander Concerts proudly presents TONY BENNETT, the 18 time Grammy Award-winning musician whose music spans over six decades on November 5 at the City National Civic of San Jose.
+Nederlander Concerts proudly presents TONY BENNETT, the 19 time Grammy Award-winning musician whose music spans over six decades on January 30 at the Bank of America Performing Arts Center, Thousand Oaks.

-With worldwide record sales in the millions, and dozens of platinum and gold albums to his credit, Tony Bennett is a musician who touches the hearts and souls of audiences with his legendary vocals and charming stage presence.
+With worldwide record sales in the millions, and dozens of platinum and gold albums to his credit, TONY BENNETT is a musician who touches the hearts and souls of audiences with his legendary vocals and charming stage presence.
 His long list of achievements, spanning over 60 years, includes nineteen Grammy Awards, including the prestigious Grammy Lifetime Achievement Award, making this artist a true international treasure.
 His signature tunes, such as “Steppin’ Out With My Baby” and “I Left My Heart In San Francisco” form part of the fabric of American music culture.
-Often billed as the world’s most boyish octogenarian, Tony Bennett a vital musical artist at the peak of his powers.
+Often billed as the world’s most boyish octogenarian, TONY BENNETT is a vital musical artist at the peak of his powers.

-Throughout his career, Tony Bennett has put his heart and time into supporting humanitarian concerns and joined with Dr. Martin Luther King in the historic Selma march in 1965.
+Throughout his career, TONY BENNETT has put his heart and time into supporting humanitarian concerns and joined with Dr. Martin Luther King in the historic Selma march in 1965.
 His many charitable works include raising millions towards Diabetes, and lending his artwork to raise funds for the American Cancer Society.
 In 2007, he was honored by the United Nations.
-Together with his wife Susan, Tony Bennett established the charitable organization Exploring The Arts (ETA), to support arts education in public high schools.
-Tony founded Frank Sinatra School of the Arts, a NYC public high school in his hometown of Astoria, Queens and ETA now supports 14 additional NYC public high schools throughout New York City and just expanded to support three public arts high schools in Los Angeles.
+Together with his wife, Susan, TONY BENNETT established the charitable organization, Exploring The Arts (ETA) to support arts education in public high schools.
+Tony founded Frank Sinatra School of the Arts, a NYC public high school in his hometown of Astoria, Queens and ETA now supports 38 public high schools throughout New York City and Los Angeles and celebrates its 20th Anniversary this year,